 6. Best Family Options

-If you are going in through with the whole family, you might consider heading to a resort-like Anantara Dhigu Maldives Resort.
-The resort islands are well known for the best resorts in Maldives for families.
+If you are going in through with the whole family, you might consider heading to a good Maldives resort the likes of Anantara Dhigu Maldives Resort.
+The resort islands are well known for many amazing resorts for family vacations.